xwmx/nb/README.md

 ##### Editing Encrypted Notes

-When a note is encrypted, `nb edit` will prompt you for the note password, open the unencrypted content in your editor, and then automatically reencrypt the note when you are done editing.
+When a note is encrypted,
+[`nb edit`](#edit) prompts you for the note password, opens the unencrypted content in your editor, and then automatically reencrypts the note when you are done editing.

 ##### Shortcut Alias: `nb e`